- Visiting prisons

 Health and other support services are operating across the prison system.

-Prisoners are regularly updated about COVID-19 and informed of the changes that impact on them.
+Prisoners are updated about COVID-19 as changes occur and informed of the changes that impact on them.

 All prisoners receive a medical screening by a general practitioner upon entering prison custody, which includes an assessment for any risk of self-harm or suicide.